openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 methods working in concert would be working from a common `CONSTANT_SpecializationAnchor` constant.

+> It is permitted for a constant pool to contain `CONSTANT_SpecializationAnchor` items which are unused.
+But typically a `ANCHOR_Class` anchor, if it exists, will be unique in its `class` file, and be referenced by the `Parametric` attribute of the class, and other anchors will be used to assign parametricity to the class's methods, either singly or in groups.
+It is highly probable that two specialization anchors with the same kind and bootstrap method are in fact interchangeable: Just as with `CONSTANT_Dynamic`, there is no intention to provide "hooks" for structurally identical constants that have different meanings.

 ### `CONSTANT_SpecializationLinkage`

 The new `CONSTANT_SpecializationLinkage_info` structure may be used to add